MrBIMC/VintageChroma/README.md

 ### Dialog

-To display an color picker `DialogFragment`:
+To display a color picker `DialogFragment`:
 ``` java
 new ChromaDialog.Builder()
     .initialColor(Color.GREEN)